jtillyt/Couchbase.Lite.DbViewer/README.md

 The main goals for beta are taking the working concepts from alpha, organizing them and introducing extension points for further work.

-- Word TBD after working MVP/Alpha complete
+- Work TBD after working MVP/Alpha complete

 #### Roadmap to 1.0
 Icons, beautification, documentation etc